 How to use YouTube videos in online quizzes:

-Create any type of Riddle online quiz (we’ve got 12 so far – and counting)
+Create any type of Riddle online quiz (with the Riddle quiz maker)

 Click on the media selector and then the YouTube button.
 We give you two options: